Azure/azure-sdk-tools/tools/secret-management/docs/access.md

 ### Tool execution

-To run the tool directly from source, create a configuration file (see [test-configs](./tests/test-configs)) and run the following commands:
+To run the tool directly from source, create a configuration file (see [test-configs](./tests/test-configs)) and run the following commands in `<repo root>/tools/secret-management>`;

 ```
-dotnet run --project ./src -- <path to configuration file json>
+dotnet run --project ./Azure.Sdk.Tools.SecretManagement.Cli -- sync-access -f <path to configuration file json>
 ```

 ## Development